katiejots/clojurebridge-openshift/README.md

 .
 Install SSH, Git and Ruby on your machine, if you don't already have them.

 .
+Create an account on [OpenShift.com](https://www.openshift.com/app/account/new), if you don't yet have one.

+.
 Install the [RHC command line tools](https://www.openshift.com/developers/rhc-client-tools-install), which usually just means running the command `gem install rhc`.

 .
 Run the command `rhc setup`.